WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Methodology

 \section{Methodology}

+As our work, similarly to \cite{bandy_problematic_2021}, entails a systematic literature review of algorithm audits, we have largely adopted the methodology employed by \cite{bandy_problematic_2021}.
+At the same time, we made several modificiations to \cite{bandy_problematic_2021} methodology in line with a) the different focus of our work; b) critical reflection on some of the terminologies and operationalizations used by \cite{bandy_problematic_2021} that we did not fully agree with.
+Below, we describe in detail which steps of \cite{bandy_problematic_2021}'s pipeline were adopted by us directly, which were modified, and which were introduced by us, as well as provide the rationale for our methodological choices.

-Similarly to Bandy \cite{bandy_problematic_2021}, we adopt the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines \cite{moher_preferred_2009}.
+We rely on the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines \cite{moher_preferred_2009} - an established methodology for systematic literature reviews.
 The review thus involves the following steps: \textit{identification} of relevant studies, \textit{screening} article metadata for potential relevance, \textit{assessing eligibility} through full-text review, and \textit{inclusion} of articles in the comprehensive analytic stage.

-Within identification and screening steps, we rely on the definition of algorithm audit by Bandy as "an empirical study investigating a public algorithmic system for potential problematic behavior" except the "public" part.
-Specifically, while Bandy regarded an algorithmic system as public when it is "used in a commercial context or other public setting such as law enforcement, education, criminal justice, or public transportation" \cite{bandy_problematic_2021}, we treat systems as public only when people can interact with them directly, and to avoid confusion we opted to use the term "public-facing".
-That means that, unlike Bandy, we did not include in our analysis systems used in public settings but inaccessible for ordinary citizens (e.g., those used by law enforcement for facial recognition).
-The reason for that is that during the initial screening we found many studies dealing with the systems which are not necessarily publicly accessible; as we found it difficult to distinguish whether they are public based on Bandy's definition \cite{bandy_problematic_2021}, we opted for the modified definition.
+Within identification and screening steps, we rely on the definition of algorithm audit by \cite{bandy_problematic_2021} as "an empirical study investigating a public algorithmic system for potential problematic behavior" except the "public" part since, due to our focus on the geographic and linguistic skews in algorithm auditing, we decided to focus on systems directly accessible to the public.
+Specifically, unlike \cite{bandy_problematic_2021}, we regard systems as public only when people can interact with them directly, and to avoid confusion, we opted to use the term "public-facing."
+Hence, we do not include in our analysis systems used in public settings but inaccessible for ordinary citizens (e.g., those used by law enforcement for facial recognition).